matthewjgarry/linux-environments/README.md

 ## 🔔 Notifications

-All machines report to Discord via webhook.
+All machines report to Discord.

 ```bash
 notify.sh "Disk Warning" "Root is 91% full" warning